-The extra tu doesn’t change the meaning of the question at all, it’s just a little something that French Canadians like to throw in there for good measure.
+The extra tu doesn’t change the meaning of the question; it’s just something that French Canadians like to throw in there for good measure.

 It doesn’t even change if the subject of the question changes.
 It’s always tu, even if you’re talking about someone else.
 Here’s an example:

 Elle va-tu venir? (as opposed to elle va venir)

 It might look unusual, but it’s exactly how native speakers use this little word.
 Give it a try!